Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 1 July 2017: Appeals Commissioner

-Donna Gilman has had a diverse career in both the public and private sectors, including in managerial, policy and human resource positions, as well as at the Workers' Compensation Boards of Alberta and Saskatchewan.
-She worked extensively with workers, employers, and business owners while serving as Director of Maintenance Enforcement for Saskatchewan Justice and as Manager of Collections for the Consumer Taxation Branch of British Columbia.
+Donna Gilman has had a diverse career in both the public and private sectors, including in managerial, policy and human resource positions, and roles at the Workers' Compensation Boards of Alberta and Saskatchewan.
+She worked extensively with workers, employers, and business owners while serving as Director of Maintenance Enforcement for Saskatchewan Justice, and as Manager of Collections for the Consumer Taxation Branch of British Columbia.
 She has a Bachelor of Education from the University of Alberta and is also a trained mediator.
-Donna began serving as a tribunal panel member in 2014, working with panels for Alberta Community and Social Services and the Alberta Transportation Safety Board, prior to joining the Appeals Commission in 2017.
+Donna began serving on tribunals in 2014, working with panels for Alberta Community and Social Services and the Alberta Transportation Safety Board before joining the Appeals Commission in 2017.

 Gibson Glavin is a Commissioner.